 Jason joined Watsi on September 15th, 2013.
-Five years ago, Jason became the 435th member to automatically support a new Watsi patient every month.
-Since then, 5,514 more people have become monthly donors!
-Jason's most recent donation traveled 8,800 miles to support Rath, a father from Cambodia, to fund bilateral ear surgery.
+Seven years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jason's most recent donation traveled 8,200 miles to support Barkot, a nine-month-old baby boy from Ethiopia, to fund a colostomy closure.